TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorials.md

 ## [Basic example](@id basic-example)

 For our first example, let's use a tiny existing dataset.
-Inside the code for this package, you can find the folder [`test/inputs/Tiny`](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/tree/main/test/inputs/Tiny), which includes all the files necessary to create a TulipaEnergyModel and solve it.
+Inside the code for this package, you can find the folder [`test/inputs/Tiny`](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/tree/main/test/inputs/Tiny), which includes all the files necessary to create a model and solve it.

-There are 8 relevant¹ files inside the "Tiny" folder.
-They define the assets and flows data, their profiles, and their time resolution, as well as two files to define the representative periods and which periods in the full problem formulation they stand for.
+The files inside the "Tiny" folder define the assets and flows data, their profiles, and their time resolution, as well as define the representative periods and which periods in the full problem formulation they represent.¹

-For more details about these files, see [Input](@ref).
+For more details about these files, see [Input](@ref input).

-¹ _Ignore the 9th file, bad-assets-data.csv, which is used for testing._
+¹ _Ignore bad-assets-data.csv, which is used for testing._

 ### Run scenario

-To read all data from the Tiny folder, perform all necessary steps to create a model, and solve the model, use the following snippet:
+To read all data from the Tiny folder, perform all necessary steps to create a model, and solve the model, run the following in a Julia terminal:

 ```@example
 using TulipaEnergyModel

 input_dir = "../../test/inputs/Tiny" # hide
-# input_dir should be the path to Tiny
+# input_dir should be the path to Tiny as a string (something like "test/inputs/Tiny")
 energy_problem = run_scenario(input_dir)
 ```

 The `energy_problem` variable is of type `EnergyProblem`.
 For more details, see the [documentation for that type](@ref TulipaEnergyModel.EnergyProblem) or the section [Structures](@ref).

+That's all it takes to run a scenario!
+To learn about the data required to run your own scenario, see the [Input section](@ref input) of [How to Use](@ref how-to-use).

 ### Manually running each step